innodatalabs/innodatalabs.github.io/_posts/2017-03-20-building_datasets_part_3.md

 * [The Common Crawl](http://commoncrawl.org/) is a an open repository of web crawl data that can be accessed and analyzed by anyone.

+* [UCI Machine Learning Datasets](https://archive.ics.uci.edu/ml/datasets.html) is the most widly used source of datasets for ML algorithm benchmarking.

 * [DBPedia](http://wiki.dbpedia.org/services-resources/datasets/dbpedia-datasets) is a crowd-sourced community effort to extract structured information from Wikipedia and make this information available on the Web.

 * [Kaggle](https://www.kaggle.com/datasets), the Machine Learning competition platform, hosts a large inventory of more than 400 public datasets.